alejandrommingo/QSub/README.md

 ## Usage

 QSub is in its first alpha version.
-You can find the first use example in spanish in our [Conceptual Contour Notebook](https://github.com/alejandrommingo/QSub/blob/main/notebooks/QSub_ejemplo_uso_contorno_conceptual.ipynb)
+You can find the first use example in our [Conceptual Contour Notebook](https://github.com/alejandrommingo/QSub/blob/main/notebooks/QSub_conceptual_contour_example.ipynb)

 ![Deserved Neighbors for Conceptual Contour of Palestine](https://github.com/alejandrommingo/QSub/blob/main/img/QSub_conceptual_contour_example.png)